jeffreypierce/46cliff/docs/index.md

 - Turn knob on black input selector (on record stand shelf) to `TT` (for turntable)
 - Put a record on the platter
 - Hold down the button on record player until the light by _33_ stops flashing.
-- Press button again to select _45s_
+- Press button again to select _45_ for singles and hifi recordings
 - Move tone arm over record and lower with lever
-- Control the volume with two large silver knobs; one for the _speakers_ (on record stand shelf) and one for the _sub-woofer_ on the subwoofer itself.
-Use the right knob on the sub-woofer for volume as the other is a frequency crossover control.
+- Control the volume with two large silver knobs; one for the _speakers_ (on record stand shelf) and one for the _subwoofer_ on the subwoofer itself.
+Use the right knob on the subwoofer for volume as the other is a frequency crossover control.
 If you don’t know what that is, don’t change it.
 It takes a bit of patience to find a good balance between the tweeters and the woofers.
 -  _N.B._ The turntable preamp is much louder than the streaming music preamp - so you will likely be turning volume lower

 **Sun Room Turntable**